Osprey Pictures Page

 Biologist John Castrale checks an osprey chick's wing while other biologists look on.
 Photo by Alisha Schiffli.

-Osprey have sharp tallons for catching prey.
+Osprey have sharp talons for catching prey.
 Photo by Alisha Schiffli.

 Biologists mark the osprey chicks to identify them after reintroduction.
 The chicks are tracked so that biologists can determine the success of the ospreys in the wild.
 Photo byAlisha Schiffli.